Charubala Tondaiman: Early and personal life

 Tondaiman was born on 7 October 1958 to Subramaniam, a superintendent engineer of the Tamil Nadu Highways Department and his wife Sarojini, granddaughter of late Sri Bhaskara Tondaiman IFS from Tirunelveli sister of S Ramasundaram IAS, former public works secretary and sister-in-law of Archana Ramasundram IPS.
 Tondaiman has a masters in arts and philosophy.

 She is married to Rajah R. Rajagopala Tondaiman, who is the titular Rajah of Pudukottai, the president of Royal Pudukottai Sports Club and a vice president of the Tamil Nadu Shooting Association.
 The couple have a son, R. Prithviraj Tondaiman, who is an international trap shooter and the secretary of Royal Pudukottai Sports Club, and a daughter, Radha Niranjani, who is also a national trap shooter and the joint treasurer of Royal Pudukottai Sports Club.

 Politics

 From her early days, Sarubala has been an active member of the Indian National Congress.
 She served as the mayor of Tiruchirappalli from 2001 to 2009.
 During the 2009 and 2014 Lok Sabha elections, she stood from the Tiruchirappalli Lok Sabha constituency and lost to P. Kumar consecutively of the Anna Dravida Munnetra Kazhagam (ADMK) by 4,335 votes and 1,00,300 votes respectively.

 Sarubala is currently the joint convenor of the Movement for the Restoration of Vedic Wisdom.
 She is also the secretary of ACME Matriculation School, Tiruchirappalli, and the Pudukkottai Mannar Educational and Charitable Trust and Mannar Arts & Science College, Tiruchirappalli.

 She quit the Tamil Maanila Congress (TMC) and joined the All India Anna Dravida Munnetra Kazhagam (AIADMK) on 15 September 2016.

-She contested unsuccessfully in the 2019 parliamentary elections in Tiruchirappalli constituency as an independent candidate.
+She contested unsuccessfully in the 2019 parliamentary elections in Tiruchirappalli constituency as an AMMK candidate.